bvneilson/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a JavaScript framework.
+It aims to solve problems such as being able to retrieve data while still displaying your UI.
+This is accomplished by using State Hooks and being able to update those without reloading the page.

 - [ ] What does it mean to _think_ in react?

+  It's the process of thinking about your app as you build it.
+What components to build and what state to give them, etc.

 - [ ] Describe state.

+  State is the combination of variables and functions that a React component has access to.

 - [ ] Describe props.

+  Props are properties passed to React components in order to provide them with variables and functions.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effects are most of the time unwanted.
+You use the useEffect named export in order to handle side effects.

 ## Project Set Up